AnthWest, occurrence records for wool carder bees of the genus Anthidium (Hymenoptera: Megachilidae, Anthidiini) in the Western Hemisphere

 Citation

-The coverage of this dataset includes 92 species of the bee genus Anthidium in the Western Hemisphere, two of which are adventive.
-The highest number of data records are for two widespread western North American species, A. utahense Swenk (2403 records) and A. mormonum Cresson (1589 records).
-The species with the least number of records are A. alsinai Urban A. isabelae Urban, A. larocai Urban, A. luizae Urban, A. multispinosum Gonzalez & Griswold, A. neffi Gonzalez & Griswold, and A. rozeni Urban, all represented by a single data record.
+The coverage of this dataset includes all 92 species of the bee genus Anthidium known to occur in the Western Hemisphere, including two that are introduced.
+Anthidium belongs to the tribe Anthidiini and is among the most diverse genera of the family Megachilidae.
+Based on the materials used in nest construction, anthidiines are broadly classed into two groups, carder bees and resin bees.
+While resin bees are generically diverse in the Western Hemisphere, Anthidium is the sole representative of carder bees in the Americas.
+As such this dataset documents all of a functional bee group for the Americas.
+The greatest number of data records are for two widespread western North American species, A. utahense Swenk (2409 records) and A. mormonum Cresson (1615 records) (Fig. 4).
+The species with the least number of records are A. alsinai Urban A. isabelae Urban, A. larocai Urban, A. luizae Urban, A. multispinosum Gonzalez & Griswold, A. neffi Gonzalez & Griswold, and A. rozeni Urban, each represented by a single data record.
+Though these species are rare in collections, there is no knowledge whether they are rare in nature, though at least for A. multispinosum, it is likely that it has a restricted distribution.
+No Anthidium in the Western Hemisphere have formally been listed as threatened or endangered.

 -